GWSoftwareTools/VertexCover/README.md

 We can use this to stop our search for `k` one run earlier.
 If we know that `u-1` is not valid solution for `k`, and we also know that `u` **is** a valid solution, we can conlcude `u` must be the optimal one, because no lower one is valid.\
 This fix may appear small, but because the validity-check of an instance for a number `n`takes 2 times as many calculations as for `n-1`, testing for a number `n` takes about as long as testing for `0` to `n-1`, because it's a geometric series.\
-Accordingly, this fix halfes the runtime on average.
+Accordingly, this halfes the runtime on average if the upper-bound is optimal.

 ---